mkmccarty/TokenTimeBoostBot/doc/HowToBoostBot.md

 ## Users of Boost Bot

-When the sign-list is created the buttons for that are pinned for quick future access.
+When the sign-up list is created the buttons for that are pinned for quick future access.
 When the the sign-up or boost list has a change to show a different booster, the updated list will be posted as a new message, and the previous one deleted.
 This keeps the list moving with the channel or thread's timeline.

 From the pinned signup buttons, **Join** the contract and set the number of boost tokens you like to use, these default to 8 and anything set will persist for future contracts.
 The 5/6/8 set the number of tokens wanted with +/- adjusting that amount up or down so you get to any number.